 As the storm increased in intensity, things got interesting.
 My car began to rock back and forth from the extreme winds, while the rain pelted the car.
 Well, no need to go to a car wash now.
 I spent at least 16 hours a day, for 4 days, stuck in my car.
 With less than 3 weeks left on the trip, each day lost was a massive blow.

-On the plus side, I made it through the On Cinema at the Cinema web-series, one of the most stupid shows I've ever watched.
-I had gotten addicted to it though, as it provided a small glimmer of entertainment while I was confined in my car for what felt like an eternity.
+On the plus side, I made it through the On Cinema at the Cinema web-series, one of the best shows I've ever watched.
+I had gotten addicted to it, as it provided a small glimmer of entertainment while I was confined in my car for what felt like an eternity.
 I then had the idea of visiting Victorville, California, only 800 miles away...

 Finally, after 4 days of nonstop rain and wind, the sun came out.
 I left Crescent City by 6am and began the drive to Redwood National Park.
 Thankfully I was the first person there, and I had the whole park to myself.